OFFICIAL SHOOTOUT RULES and SUBMISSION REQUIREMENTS IN DETAIL (a.k.a. the Legalese Version)

 - Once an entry is deemed an Eligible Entry, registered team members will be invited to the Competition Launch Party via https://www.facebook.com/72hrshootout to be held, usually, on the first Thursday of June.
 At 8 p.m.
 (EST), a contest theme (“Theme,” “Contest Theme” or “Competition Theme”), whose elements may include a prop, a character, a place and/or a line of dialogue, will be announced.
 The theme will be simultaneously announced on the Film Lab’s Facebook page and via other online social media for entrants across the globe.
 Upon receipt of the Contest Theme, each Team will be required to develop a film based on that theme to be submitted as their Team entry to the Competition (“Team Film”).
 To qualify as an official entry in the Film Shootout, each Team’s film must contain all required elements of the Contest Theme.

 - Submission Requirements: Online private and downloadable video link – if the links are made available to the public, the entry will be automatically disqualified.
-After the Shootout is over, the Film Lab requires that you provide one (1) copy of the finished product on a data DVD (+R/-R) or a USB Flashdrive, formatted to the delivery specifications on the registration forms, without proprietary codecs for screening purposes.
+You may also wish to provide one (1) copy of the finished product on a data DVD (+R/-R) or a USB Flashdrive, formatted to the delivery specifications on the registration forms, without proprietary codecs for screening purposes.
 Hard copy entries shall consist of the Team’s Registration Material, Team’s Submission Documents, and, (1) if no online entry is made, two (2) copies of the Team’s Film no longer than 5 minutes in length as specified in these Official Rules; or (b) if online entry is timely made, only one copy of the Team’s Film no longer than 5 minutes in length, as specified by these team rules.
 Where online entry is utilized, judging will be done based on the online entry and the DVD will be used solely for screening purposes should the Team Film be selected.
 Teams should submit an email to email@example.com with a link from which the Film Lab can download the submission film with team name, team captain name and film title (a logline may also be included, but is not required).
 Teams may be asked, at a later date, to submit copies of their Team Film in additional formats during the judging process.
 Films must be wholly original to the Team.
 All creative work for the Team Film, including but not limited to the following, must take place within the Competition Time Period: Writing the script, Rehearsing, Costume/Set Design, Shooting, Editing, Sound Design.
 Only the following work can begin prior to the Competition Time Period: Organizing Crew, Organizing Cast, Securing Equipment, Scouting/Securing Locations.
 All footage for the Team Film must be shot within the Competition Time Period.
 No stock footage or footage shot or created before the Competition Time period may be used in the Team Film.
 Animation and special effects are permitted, but must be created during the Competition Time Period.
 Only one Team Film may be entered by a given solo filmmaker or a Team.
 If a solo filmmaker or Team submits more than one film, the Film Lab may, at its discretion, disqualify both entries or consider only the first film entered.
 Entries that are not the original work of the Team, or illegible or incomplete entries will not be accepted.
 Furthermore, entries which do not adhere to the following programming guidelines may be rejected by the Film Lab:

 - The finished Team Film must incorporate the contest theme selected for the specific year's 72 Hour Film Shootout which will be announced promptly at 8:00 p.m.
 (EST) at a Launch Party in New York City and simultaneously on the Official Website.